lazercaveman/StargazerJS/README.md

 ## How it works

+The StargazerJS setup can be simply done by a JavaScript Object.

 **Include stargazerLibrary**

 To seutup just place the code of the stargazerLibrary.js somwhere inside your Javascript Code